Contrast-Security-OSS/docs/content/developer/sdk/Java SDK/Gradle Plugin.md

 **Note**: Even if your build succeeds, the plugin will fail the overall build if a vulnerability is found at or above the severity level set in the configuration.

-### Guide For Sample Web Application
+### Guide To Onboard Sample Web Application
 The easiest way to setup a project is to clone our sample Gradle based web application.
-This application has been migrated from Maven to Gradle, and relies on MongoDB, so we will install that and setup it's database path.
+This application has been migrated from Maven to Gradle, and relies on MongoDB, so we will install that and setup the database path.
 ```
 git clone https://github.com/Contrast-Security-OSS/Contrast-Sample-Gradle-Application
 brew install mongodb